zverok/lmsa/README.md

 ### How our interaction will look

-* You apply to some of the projects (by writing to corresponding issue in this GitHub repository), and we discuss the project, your vision of it and your expectation of mentorship for some time;
+* You apply to some of the projects (by writing to the corresponding issue in this GitHub repository), and we discuss the project, your vision of it and your expectation of mentorship for some time;
   * **Note**: for an already started project, you don't need to apply through issues, you can start immediately from GitHub PR!
 * We start (or continue) to work on project, communicating mostly through GitHub issues and PRs, and (for bigger vision) through email or Gitter (my contacts are at the bottom of this README);
 * I provide you with extensive PR reviews, discussion of further steps, new GitHub issues, coding advice and so on;